 Hamstring injuries tend to be common among athletes especially those involved in running or jumping activities.
-It could be a muscle strain or a tear but we will be discussing another structure that can be affected: the hamstring tendons.

 What Causes It?